WangLaoShi/AwesomeAIPainting/StableDiffusionQuickStartGuide.md

 ### Three tips for building a good prompt

-**💡 TIP 1: Be as detailed and as specific when describing a subject**
+**💡TIP 1: Be as detailed and as specific when describing a subject**

 <aside>
 ❌ A woman sitting